Spring Garden Revival

 Palos Hills’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste—including dethatched material—in household trash.
-Palos Hills enforces these regulations through its municipal waste reduction program, requiring residents to use biodegradable paper bags or rigid containers for curbside collection.
-On-site composting is permitted, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-The city encourages composting as part of its sustainability initiatives, with educational resources available through the Department of Public Works and the University of Illinois Extension.
-Best practices for composting dethatched material include:
+Illinois law, under the Illinois Environmental Protection Act (415 ILCS 5), prohibits disposal of organic yard waste, including dethatched material, in household trash.
+Palos Hills enforces these regulations through its municipal yard waste collection program, which supports the city’s waste reduction and sustainability goals.
+Residents must use biodegradable paper bags or rigid containers for curbside collection, and commercial contractors may need to follow additional separation and fee requirements.
+On-site composting of dethatched material is permitted, provided compost piles are set back 5-10 feet from property lines and are properly managed by mixing thatch with brown materials (like leaves), maintaining moisture, and ensuring aeration.
+Educational resources and best practices are available through the city and University of Illinois Extension.
+For more information on disposal and composting guidelines, contact:

 10335 S. Roberts Road, Palos Hills, IL 60465